 Already have an account?
 Log In

+3D printing is an additive manufacturing technique, meaning that your part will be printed layer by layer.
+These layers have a thickness.
 Layer thickness in 3D printing is a measure of the layer height of each successive addition of material in the additive manufacturing or 3D printing process in which layers are stacked.
 It is one of the essential technical characteristics of every 3D printer; the layer height is essentially the vertical resolution of the z-axis.
+When manufacturing a project using additive manufacturing you deal with three different dimensions: X, Y and Z axis.

 Printer / Technology